 Just like the smoky fog that flows down the mountains of Haywood County, the Halloween season brings an aura of mystery and intrigue to our towns.
 The sudden arrival of cool air and seasonal colors means it’s about to get creepy around here!
-As usual, there’s no shortage of events going on, but there’s something different about the excitement that Halloween brings us.
+This year’s events have been adapted for covid safety and we encourage you to #embraceunusual as you get your spook on!

 There are plenty of haunting seasonal sights to see and celebrations to take part in.
 These are all family-fun events kids of all ages can enjoy!

 - Oct.
-25: Halloween Skate Party @ Smoky Mountain Sk8way
+31: Skeleton Hunt & Skate @ Smoky Mountain Sk8way in Waynesville